alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 9. What is HostedService?
 10. What health checks are included in the middleware by default, how to connect your own?
 11. [What is CORS](https://andrewlock.net/series/understanding-cross-origin-security-headers/)?

+### File handling
+1. Concurrent access to files
+   - What effects can occur when reading/writing concurrently?